sanskrit/learnsanskrit.org/content/vyakarana/sounds/the-asiddha-section.md

 }

-More abstractly, the problem is as follows.
-Suppose we have a good rule {code GOOD} that will give us a good result and a bad rule {code BAD} that will give us a bad one. {code GOOD} matches the input, so we are able to apply it. {code BAD} does not match the input, so we cannot apply it.

-We want to apply rule {code GOOD} so that we can get a good result.
-But if we do, then rule {code BAD} might match the output of {code GOOD}.
-Then we might be forced to apply {code BAD}, which will give us a bad result.
-This is what happened in our example above.

-We need to ensure that once {code GOOD} is applied, {code BAD} will {em never}
-be applied.
-If we can do that, then we can solve this serious problem.
+It is as if a good man and a thief both come to us to ask for food.
+We want to give our food to the good man and not to the thief.
+But if we give our food to the good man, the thief will beat him and steal it.
+We must ensure that once we give our food to the good man, the thief will not be able to take it from him.

 {h Pāṇini's solution}